-- a. engaging in any disorderly conduct or interfering with other residents' rights to an environment conducive to study and to sleep - b. any activity that excessively disturbs residents, especially during designated quiet hours - engaging in sports activities or making excessive noise within 50 feet of any residential hall - shouting or otherwise creating disturbances from any residential hall window - e. making excessive noise by any means whatsoever.
-This includes putting loudspeakers through room windows at any time and any noise audible outside a student's room or in public areas, especially during quiet hours. - f. dropping or throwing any solid object or liquid from windows - g. keeping dangerous materials, including but not limited to firearms, air or carbon dioxidepowered weapons, fireworks and dangerous weapons - refusing to follow a directive from a hall coordinator or security official who is acting in the performance of his/her duties - harassing or verbally abusing any resident, guest or staff member living in the residential halls - j. physically assaulting or causing harm to any person on university premises - k. posting or distribution of any materials or soliciting or canvassing within the residential halls without the approval of the Residence Hall Coordinator or in violation of university posting policies - hosting an overnight guest (resident student only) without obtaining an internal visitor's form - m. tampering with telephone equipment, falsely using telephone credit cards or otherwise fraudulently using campus telephones - n. accepting any collect telephone calls to a university or residential hall phone
+- engaging in any disorderly conduct or interfering with other residents' rights to an environment conducive to study and to sleep - any activity that excessively disturbs residents, especially during designated quiet hours - shouting or otherwise creating disturbances from any residential hall window - d. making excessive noise by any means whatsoever.
+This includes putting loudspeakers through room windows at any time and any noise audible outside a student's room or in public areas, especially during quiet hours. - e. dropping or throwing any solid object or liquid from windows - keeping dangerous materials, including but not limited to firearms, air or carbon dioxidepowered weapons, fireworks and dangerous weapons

-- participating in water fights in and around the residential halls using water guns, water balloons or buckets - video shooting or filming documentaries in the residential halls - q. keeping any pet in a student room
+- g. refusing to follow a directive from a hall coordinator or security official who is acting in the performance of his/her duties - h. harassing or verbally abusing any resident, guest or staff member living in the residential halls - physically assaulting or causing harm to any person on university premises - j. posting or distribution of any materials or soliciting or canvassing within the residential halls without the approval of the Residence Hall Coordinator or in violation of university posting policies - k. hosting an overnight guest (resident student only) without obtaining an internal visitor's form - participating in water fights in and around the residential halls using water guns, water balloons or buckets - m. video shooting or filming documentaries in the residential halls - n. keeping any pet in a student room